MicrosoftDocs/architecture-center/docs/solution-ideas/articles/auditing-and-risk-compliance-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 In the ever-changing world of regulations, organizations face the challenge of staying on top of audits and compliance.
 Mistakes in contracts and record-keeping can have serious financial ramifications.
 At the enterprise level, teams of lawyers might not be enough to catch everything.
-Knowledge mining can provide helpful assistance for organizations looking to stay above board.
+Knowledge mining can provide helpful assistance for organizations looking to stay compliant.

 For most organizations, the legal department faces the challenge of reviewing thousands of pages of documentation.
-Developers could use knowledge mining to help attorneys quickly identify entities of importance from discovery documents and flag important ideas across documents
+Knowledge mining can help attorneys quickly find information from discovery documents and flag important ideas across documents.

 ## Data flow for knowledge mining